 Are you a photography lover and interested in collecting?

-With a rich and relatively recent history of pushing the boundaries of art, photography persists as an exciting frontier for experimentation and expression.
-As an art form as diverse as it is pervasive, thanks to its accessibility and the variety of tools and techniques available, this art format is teeming with an enthusiastic following.
+With a relatively recent and rich history of pushing the boundaries of art, photography remains an exciting frontier for experimentation and expression.
+Being an art form as diverse as it is widespread, thanks to its accessibility and the variety of tools and techniques available, this artistic format is full of enthusiastic followers.
 Want to start collecting photography?
 Read on to learn the magic behind this often mystified medium.

 How was photography invented?

-The beginnings of photography come from the “darkroom”, a box (or entire room) with a small hole that allowed the rays of light to project an image upside down outside on the opposite wall.
-Although this phenomenon has been used since ancient times, it was not until 1826 that the French inventor Joseph Nicéphore Niépce managed to produce the first known permanent photograph.
-In 1839, Niépce's partner, Louis Daguerre, unveiled a faster process, which produced a sharp, unique image on silver-plated copper, known as a daguerreotype.
-Already at that time in England, William Henry Fox Talbot developed the paper-based calotype process, which produced photo negatives that could be used to print multiple copies of an image.
-In 1888, George Eastman introduced the first portable roll-film camera, the Kodak, putting the power of capturing an image in the hands of the general public.
+The beginnings of photography come from the “camera obscura”, a box (or entire room) with a small hole that allowed rays of light to project an upside down image outside on the opposite wall.
+Although this phenomenon has been used since ancient times, it was not until 1826 that the French inventor Joseph Nicéphore Niépce was able to produce the first known permanent photograph.
+In 1839, Niépce's partner, Louis Daguerre, unveiled a faster process, which produced a sharp and unique image on silver-coated copper, known as a daguerreotype.
+Already at this time in England, William Henry Fox Talbot developed the paper-based calotype process, which produced photo negatives that could be used to print multiple copies of an image.
+In 1888, George Eastman introduced the first portable roll film camera, the Kodak, putting the power to capture an image in the hands of the general public.
 What followed was a boom technological and artistic.

 In the early 20th century, artists such as Alfred Stieglitz and Henri Cartier-Bresson began to produce aesthetically conscious images in order to elevate photography.
-However, during this time of economic hardship, some of the most celebrated photographs were not created under the guise of fine art photography, but of documentation.
-For example, Dorothea Lange and Walker Evans worked with the United States government to document Americans affected by the Great Depression, capturing moving images that still resonate with audiences today.
-The boundary between fine art and vernacular photography (the use of photography in scientific, advertising, personal, and political settings) makes the medium an instigator for conversations about what art can be.
+However, during this time of economic difficulties, some of the most famous photographs were not created under the guise of art photography, but documentation.
+For example, Dorothea Lange and Walker Evans worked with the US government to document Americans affected by the Great Depression, capturing moving images that still resonate with audiences today.
+The boundary between fine art and vernacular photography (the use of photography in scientific, advertising, personal, and political environments) makes the medium an instigator for conversations about what art can be.

 What are the techniques and terms used in photography?

-— Analog is an umbrella term for film, as opposed to digital photography, which allows infinite pictures to be taken and easily edited.
+— Analog is an umbrella term for film, as opposed to digital photography, which allows an infinite number of pictures to be taken and easily edited.

-— Black and white photos can be produced with film or digital techniques for a timeless style.
+— Black and white photos can be produced with film or digital techniques for timeless style.

-— Silver gelatin printing involves the use of fibrous paper coated with silver halides suspended in gelatin, a common process for black and white film photography in the 20th century.
+— Gelatin silver printing involves the use of fibrous paper coated with silver halides suspended in gelatin, a common process for black-and-white film photography in the 20th century.

-— C-Type, or chromogenic prints, are made from photo paper exposed to color negatives.
+— C-Type, or chromogenic prints, are made from photographic paper exposed to color negatives.

 — Cyanotype photos use chemicals that create images of Prussian Blue when exposed to light.